cy-cus/hackwithAI/README.md

 For issues, questions, or feature requests:
 - Check the output logs in the terminal
 - Verify Ollama is running: `ollama serve`
-- Ensure all dependencies are installed
+- Ensure all dependencies are installed (Python packages + Go tools)
+- Verify security tools: `subfinder -version`, `httpx -version`, `nuclei -version`
 - Review this README for troubleshooting

 ---